Information Privacy & Security (IPS)

 What subject areas does IPS training cover?

-What privacy topics are addressed?
+What privacy and security topics are addressed?

 The Family Educational Rights and Privacy Act (FERPA) course includes content on the basics of federal FERPA requirements, which also touches on state and local requirements.
 An introductory module is complemented by audience-specific modules.